SpaceX Raptor: Raptor 2

-A NASA employee standing between two Raptor 2 Vacuum engines (background) and a Raptor 2 sea-level (foreground).
+A NASA employee standing between two Raptor 2 vacuum-optimized engines (background) and a Raptor 2 sea-level (foreground).

 Raptor 2 is a complete redesign of the Raptor 1 engine.
-The turbomachinery, chamber, nozzle, and electronics were all redesigned.
+The turbomachinery, chamber, nozzle, and electronics were redesigned.
 Many flanges were converted to welds, while other parts were deleted.
 Simplifications continued after production began.
 On 10 February 2022, Musk showed Raptor 2 capabilities and design improvements.

 By 18 December 2021, Raptor 2 had started production.
 By November 2022, SpaceX produced more than one Raptor a day and had created a stockpile for future launches.
 Raptor 2s are produced at SpaceX's McGregor engine development facility.

 Raptor 2s were achieving 230 t-f of thrust consistently by February 2022.
 Musk indicated that production costs were approximately half that of Raptor 1.

 Raptor 3

 Raptor 3 is aimed to ultimately achieve 300 t-f of thrust in the booster/sea-level configuration.
-As of August 2024, it had reached 280 t_{f}.
-It weighs 1525 kg.
-Chamber pressure reached 350 bar.
+As of August 2024, it had reached a maximum of 280 t_{f,} with a mass of 1525 kg and 350 bar chamber pressure in ground testing, though as of 2025 operational pressure has only been announced as high as 330 bar.
+During an update in May 2026, SpaceX revealed that Raptor 3 engines nominally produced 250t_{f} (275t_{f} for vacuum variant) of thrust.

-Another goal is to eliminate protective engine shrouds.
-Raptor 3 moves much of the plumbing and sensors into the housing wall, where integral cooling and integral secondary flow circuits run through various sections of the engine, obviating the need for a separate heat shield.
+The main goal of Raptor 3 was to eliminate protective engine shrouds by moving the majority of the plumbing and sensors into the engine's main structure, taking advantage of the already present regenerative cooling.
 On 2 August 2024, Raptor 3 SN1 was revealed.
-The reduction in externally visible components was so extreme that the CEO of United Launch Alliance, Tory Bruno, mistakenly accused SpaceX of revealing a "partially assembled" engine while comparing it to fully assembled engines.
+The reduction in externally visible components resulted in the CEO of United Launch Alliance, Tory Bruno mistakenly accusing SpaceX of revealing a "partially assembled" engine while comparing it to "fully assembled" engines.

-Many bolted joints in Raptor 2 have been eliminated/replaced by single parts.
-However, servicing is more difficult, as some parts lie beneath welded joints.
+Many bolted joints in Raptor 2 have been eliminated/replaced by single parts and/or welds.
+However, this makes servicing more difficult, as some parts may lie beneath welds.

+On May 22, 2026, the twelfth flight test of Starship demonstrated the first flight of Raptor 3 engines.
+One of the vehicle's 33 Raptor 3 engines shut down prematurely during launch, but despite the engine-out, the vehicle achieved its planned trajectory.
+On the “boostback” burn, not all the engines ignited, and those that did shut down less than 20 seconds into the planned minute-long burn.